Minor third interval

 A minor third with C to Eb on the keyboard.

-Listen to minor third interval (C-Eb):
+Listen to the minor third interval (C-Eb):

 In scales, this interval is relative common and can, for example, be found in the Harmonic Minor and the Minor Pentatonic.
 The minor third is also common in blues and a part of both minor and major Pentatonic blues scales.